SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ## What is the Bash Shell?

-The most common way users interact with their computers today is via graphical user interfaces, such as those present in Microsoft Windows or Mac OS.
+The most common way users interact with their computers today is via Graphical User Interfaces, or GUIs for short, such as those present in Microsoft Windows or Mac OS.
 However, before these came along it was typical to feed instructions to computers purely via the keyboard, into a *command line* interface, or CLI for short: commands are typed in, executed by the computer, and output from those commands displayed to the user, with this cycle constantly repeating.

 This description makes it sound as though the user sends commands directly to the computer, and the computer sends output directly to the user.
 In fact, there is usually a program in between called a command shell.
 What the user types goes into the shell, which then figures out what commands to run and orders the computer to execute them.
 Note, the shell is called the shell because it encloses the operating system in order to hide some of its complexity and make it simpler to interact with.